thinkswell/javascript-mini-projects/README.md

 ### Steps to Raise and Get Your PR Merged Successfully

-### Steps to Raise and Get Your PR Merged Successfully

 1. **Fork this repository.**

 2. **Clone the repository into your local system:**